20ns/movierec/public/blog/anthology-series-comeback.md

 ![Black Mirror Poster](tmdbid:42009)

 Charlie Brooker's *Black Mirror* is arguably the modern standard-bearer for anthology series.
 Each episode presents a distinct, often unsettling, near-future scenario exploring the dark side of technology and human nature.
 Its thought-provoking and frequently chilling tales have made it a cultural phenomenon, prompting discussions about our relationship with the digital world.
+Many episodes could be considered [mind-bending movies](/blog/mind-bending-movies-question-reality) in their own right, and the series as a whole is a staple for fans of [top sci-fi](/blog/top-5-sci-fi-movies-last-decade).

 ## 2. Love, Death & Robots (Series)

 ![Love, Death & Robots Poster](tmdbid:86831)

 This adult animated anthology from Tim Miller and David Fincher is a visual feast, with each short film boasting a unique animation style and genre.
-Spanning sci-fi, fantasy, horror, and comedy, *Love, Death & Robots* is a playground for animators and storytellers, delivering bite-sized bursts of creativity and often mature themes.
+Spanning sci-fi, fantasy, horror, and comedy, *Love, Death & Robots* is a playground for animators and storytellers, delivering bite-sized bursts of creativity and often mature themes, making it a prime example of [animated movies for adults](/blog/animated-movies-for-adults) and a must-see for [sci-fi enthusiasts](/blog/top-5-sci-fi-movies-last-decade).

 ## 3. Guillermo del Toro's Cabinet of Curiosities (Series, 2022)

 ![Cabinet of Curiosities Poster](tmdbid:114520)

 Master of macabre Guillermo del Toro curates and introduces a collection of eight chilling tales from acclaimed horror directors. *Cabinet of Curiosities* offers a diverse range of horror subgenres, from gothic romance to cosmic dread, all executed with high production values and a clear love for the craft.
-It's a treat for horror aficionados.
+It's a treat for horror aficionados, showcasing the kind of creativity also seen in the [new wave of international horror](/blog/new-wave-international-horror).

 ## 4. The White Lotus (Series)

 ![The White Lotus Poster](tmdbid:119238)

 While technically a seasonal anthology (each season features a new cast of characters at a different White Lotus resort), Mike White's satirical dramedy has become a critical darling.
-Each installment peels back the layers of wealthy, entitled guests and the resort staff who cater to them, offering sharp social commentary, dark humor, and compelling character studies.
+Each installment peels back the layers of wealthy, entitled guests and the resort staff who cater to them, offering sharp social commentary, dark humor, and compelling character studies, often featuring [scene-stealing character actors](/blog/scene-stealing-character-actors) who bring these complex individuals to life.

 ## 5. Fargo (Series)

 ![Fargo Poster](tmdbid:60622)

 Inspired by the Coen Brothers' classic film, each season of Noah Hawley's *Fargo* tells a new "true crime" story set in the American Midwest, often with interconnected thematic elements and a distinct Coen-esque blend of dark comedy and violence.
-With stellar casts and intricate plotting, *Fargo* consistently delivers high-quality, self-contained crime sagas.
+With stellar casts and intricate plotting, *Fargo* consistently delivers high-quality, self-contained crime sagas, elevated by performances from many [scene-stealing character actors](/blog/scene-stealing-character-actors).

 ---